Arnaud Nordin: Club career

 Nordin is a youth exponent from Saint-Étienne.
 He made his Ligue 1 debut on 25 September 2016 against Lille.

 On 13 June 2022, Nordin signed a pre-contract agreement to join Ligue 1 side Montpellier upon the expiration of his Saint-Étienne contract on 1 July 2022.
 He chose the number 7 shirt at the club.

+On 28 January 2025, Nordin moved to Germany and signed a three-and-a-half-year contract with Mainz 05.
+A transfer fee of €1 million was reported.